oroinc/documentation/admin_guide/multi_currency/index.rst

 Overview
 --------

-Multiple currency functionality for OroCRM Enterprise edition is a useful tool for companies that do business internationally and negotiate deals in various currencies.
+Multiple currency functionality for OroCRM is a useful tool for companies that do business internationally and negotiate deals in various currencies.

+.. note:: This feature is only available in the Enterprise edition.

 Currency configuration allows to: